Audrobot/Pong/README.md

 ## Acknowledgments

-Thank you to Jim Bennett, Rose Cass, and RED Academy for all the support and guidance.
+Thank you to Jim Bennett, Rose Cass, and RED Academy for all the hardwork, support, and guidance.